50 Picture Books Every Spanglish House Needs

 I often walk in the door exhausted after a day of teaching, to kids who have heard English all day.
 Even though my brain just wants a break, they need these hours to be in my non-native language.
 So we grab one of my childhood favorites, cuddle up under a blanket, and get the best of both worlds.
 And really, they’re not the only ones who need rich input.
 I do too!

 I have a separate post of authentic children’s books in Spanish, with a focus on Latino culture.
 This bilingual lists includes book originally written in English or translated from a third language.
+For more book lists and suggestions, be sure to see my Spanish children’s books page.

 This post contains affiliate links.
 Thank you for your support!